jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 The system uses a factory pattern to dynamically construct the multi-agent workflow graph and inject configuration and prompts.

 **Factory Function Responsibilities:**
-- **Configuration Processing**: Processes configuration contents supplied by entry point and sets appropriate values in the graph
+- **Configuration Assignment**: Assigns retry limits, LLM temperatures, and agent system prompts to the graph definition from supplied configuration
-- **Graph Construction**: Builds the main graph and all subgraphs (Researcher, Expert) based on processed configuration
+- **Graph Construction**: Builds the main graph and all subgraphs (Researcher, Expert) based on assigned configuration
 - **Agent Instantiation**: Creates each agent node with injected configuration and prompt
 - **Prompt Injection**: Loads and injects the correct prompt for each agent, including critic variants, when building the graph
 - **Tool Binding**: Binds the correct set of tools to each agent based on configuration
 - **Validation**: Ensures all required configuration and prompts are present and valid

 **Dynamic Graph Creation Flow:**
-1. **Entry Point**: Main script loads configuration and prompts
+1. **Entry Point**: Main script constructs configuration and loads prompts
 2. **Configuration Supply**: Entry point supplies configuration and prompts to factory function
 3. **Factory Call**: Passes configuration and prompt objects to the factory function
-4. **Configuration Processing**: Factory processes configuration contents and sets appropriate values
+4. **Configuration Assignment**: Factory assigns retry limits, temperatures, and prompts to graph definition
-5. **Graph Assembly**: Factory creates all agent nodes, subgraphs, and edges based on processed configuration
+5. **Graph Assembly**: Factory creates all agent nodes, subgraphs, and edges based on assigned configuration
 6. **Prompt Injection**: Prompts are injected into agents when building the graph
 7. **Graph Compilation**: Returns a fully configured, ready-to-run workflow graph
 8. **Single Compilation**: Graph is compiled once and reused for all questions